Frequently Asked Questions

 Most people feel the same way.
 But the beauty of our style of videography is that we aren’t asking you to be unnatural on camera for us.
 We hang back and just film things as they happen.
 Our clients tend to forget we are even there after a while.
 In fact, they are always posed more by their photographers than they are by us.

-Reel to Real Video specializes in Sacramento wedding videography.
+Reel to Real Productions specializes in Sacramento wedding videography.
 We offer affordable wedding videography packages and we film weddings throughout the Sacramento area, including Stockton, Foresthill, Yuba City, Napa and other surrounding communities.